Steve Brodie (bridge jumper)

-Steve Brodie (December 25, 1861 – January 31, 1901) was an American from Manhattan, New York City, who on July 23, 1886, claimed to have jumped off the Brooklyn Bridge and survived.
+Steve Brodie (December 25, 1861 – January 31, 1901) was an American from Manhattan, New York City, who claimed to have jumped off the Brooklyn Bridge on July 23, 1886, and survived.
 The supposed jump, of which the veracity was disputed, gave Brodie publicity, a thriving saloon and a career as a performer.
 Prior to this, he was penniless, having lost significant sums of money on betting and race tracks.

 Brodie's fame persisted long past his death, with Brodie portrayed in films and with the slang term "Brodie"—as in to "do a Brodie"—entering American vernacular, meaning to take a chance or a leap, specifically a suicidal one.

 During the 1890s, Brodie was compared to one of the best British champion divers and bridge jumpers of the era, Tommy Burns.

 Early life

 Brodie was born on the east side of Bowery in New York City, just three days after his father was killed in a street brawl, and grew up locally, selling newspapers and blacking shoes around the city.
 In his youth, he was credited with many rescues from the water, such as of two young women who fell from an excursion barge.
-He is also known to have rescued actress Miss Jennie Rhett, who presented him with a gold locket for his bravery.
+He is also known to have rescued actress Jennie Rhett, who presented him with a gold locket for his bravery.